Q: Am I Eligible to Enroll in CAPP?

 Q: Is it possible to drop a CAPP course?

-A: If you decide to drop a course, you must notify your instructor and counselor before the first five weeks of your session.
+A: If you decide to drop a course, you must notify your instructor and counselor before the 28th day of the UW Oshkosh semester.
+Contact your instructor for the specific date.
+You must also submit the necessary UW Oshkosh paperwork to drop from the college course.

 Q: Will I be able to use the UW Oshkosh facilities?

-A: As a CAPP student, you are eligible for a UW Oshkosh Titian Card and are encouraged to use the Polk Library facilities and computer labs when they are available.
+A: As a CAPP student, you are eligible for a UW Oshkosh Titan Card and are encouraged to use the Polk Library facilities and computer labs when they are available.

 Q: Will CAPP credits transfer to my chosen college or university?